CharryLee0426/MyBatisLearning/README.md

 Then, you must wait for IDE solve the dependencies to build the project.
 The entry point has an annotation called `@SpringBootApplication`.
 After these, you can create entity, dao, service and controller.

+**Import: you must excute create.sql and change application.xml's database password to your own password.**

 ### 3. Configution
 Firstly, you shoud add some mybatis configutions to `application.yml`.
 ```yaml